My daughter is 16 months old and has no significant words in her vocabulary. What should I be doing to help her?

 Dr. Greene’s Answer:

-A general rule of thumb is that kids who have no words other than “mama” or “dada” by 18 months should get a hearing test.
+A general rule of thumb is that kids who have no words other than “mama” or “dada” by 18 months should get a hearing test to determine if the delayed language development is due to hearing issues.
 This would be in addition to the hearing screening tests that I recommend for all newborns before they even leave the hospital for the first time.

 By “words” we don’t mean complete English words, but using the same sound for the same object, such as “ba” for ball or “u” for up.
 The first words kids learn are not those they hear most frequently, but those they hear most frequently as single word sentences, such as “no” or “bye-bye.”